-In early October we began running a short survey, just 7 questions, to gauge the impact of COVID-19 on professional service firm revenues.
+In early October we began running a short survey, just seven questions, to gauge the impact of COVID-19 on professional service firm revenues.
 With just 50 responses in so far, the findings are far from complete.
-But, it’s giving us an interesting sense of how the pandemic has affected consulting, accounting and legal firms, and how they’ve responded.
+But it’s giving us an interesting sense of how the pandemic has affected consulting, accounting and legal firms, and how they’ve responded.
 In fact, 54% of the firms who’ve responded have stated that they will experience some amount of revenue loss in 2020.
 And 16% say that revenue loss will be substantial (more than 30%).
 While 20% of responding firms have actually grown revenues this year, the vast majority of firms (80%) are expecting either a sideways or down year.

 As we sit squarely in the 2021 planning window, I imagine the central question most firm leaders are asking themselves right now is, “How do we get back on a growth trajectory?”
 As I see it, firms need to be more purposeful about growth than ever before.
-There are 3 key steps firms need to take right now to get back on the path to growth in 2021:
+There are three key steps firms need to take right now to get back on the path to growth in 2021:

 - Fully Assess the Impact on Your Clients

 #1 – Fully Assess the Impact on Your Clients